openaps/AndroidAPSdocs/docs/EN/preparing.md

 ### Technical

 This documentation aims to reduce the technical expertise required to an absolute minimum.
 You will need to use your computer to build the **AAPS** application in Android Studio (step-by-step instructions).
-You also need to set up a server over the internet in a public cloud and modify several android phone configurations and develop expertise in diabetes management.
+You also need to set up a server over the internet in a public cloud, configure several android phone apps and develop expertise in diabetes management.
 This can be  achieved by moving step-by-step, being patient, and help from the **AAPS** community.
-If you are already able to navigate the internet, manage your own gmail emails, and keep your computer up-to-date, then it is a feasible task to build the **AAPS**.
+If you are already able to navigate the internet, manage your own Gmail emails, and keep your computer up-to-date, then it is a feasible task to build the **AAPS**.
 Just take your time.

 ### Personal
 Understanging and using **AAPS** requires a steep learning curve.
 It will take time, patience and significant efforts however it can be hugely beneficial as arguably proven by the 10,000 active users of **AAPS**.